12 reasons why Healthcare Coverage for all does not mean Healthcare for all or “Universal Healthcare “

-The average hospital stay in U.S costs three times higher than 33 other OECD countries standing at $18,000.
-Not every patient can pay it out of their pockets and even the insurance policies don’t cover such expenses all the time.
+The average hospital stay in the U.S costs three times higher than 33 other OECD countries standing at $18,000.
+Not every patient can pay it out of their pockets, and even the insurance policies don’t cover such expenses all the time.

-We need an open and competitive market which results in affordable healthcare for all.
+We need an open and competitive market that results in affordable healthcare for all.

 2. Restricted Availability

-In 2014 only 7.3% Americans had access to health insurance
+In 2014 only 7.3% of Americans had access to health insurance

-The situation hasn’t improved much even though we have moved towards mandatory insurance.
-To be universal healthcare has to be available across all geographic, demographic and socioeconomic spectrums making it universally accessible.
+The situation hasn’t improved much, even though we have moved towards mandatory insurance.
+To be universal, healthcare must be available across all geographic, demographic, and socioeconomic spectrums, making it universally accessible.

 3. Limited Distribution

-Though USA spends $8,508 per person, the quality is care is not evenly distributed across all areas and communities.
-It has to follow the defined standard of care and use its effective healthcare delivery resource to offer the same quality of care provided in metropolitan areas in regions such as Indian reservation.
+Though the USA spends $8,508 per person, the quality is care is not evenly distributed across all areas and communities.
+It has to follow the defined standard of care and use its practical healthcare delivery resource to offer the same quality of care in metropolitan areas in regions such as the Indian reservation.

 4. Lacks Universal Standard

-We have to come up with a universal standard of healthcare based on technological, medical science and strategic advances.
-It should not be biased on the basis of financial or socioeconomic conditions- it has to be developed based on medical advancement and success rate.
+We have to develop a universal standard of healthcare based on technological, medical science, and strategic advances.
+It should not be based on financial or socioeconomic conditions- it has to be developed based on medical advancement and success rate.

 5. Not Universally Accessible

-We have to bring healthcare in the reach of each and every patient so that they can reach out and get help without any delay.
+We have to bring healthcare in the reach of each patient to reach out and get help without any delay.

 6. Lacks Universal Transferability

-Mandatory healthcare and coverage limits the flexibility available to patients.
-It becomes difficult to shift from one care model to another even when the benefits are stark.
-Patients and doctors should be able to choose freely based on their situation, needs and will.
+Mandatory healthcare and coverage limit the flexibility available to patients.
+It becomes challenging to shift from one care model to another even when the benefits are stark.
+Patients and doctors should be able to choose freely based on their situation, needs, and will.

 7. No Freedom to Select

 The power of consumers enables them to compare, test and select a solution.
-The same should be applicable to healthcare and we should not be restricted to choices made by the state or other regulatory institutions.
+The same should be applied to healthcare, and we should not be restricted to choices made by the state or other regulatory institutions.

-To be universal the healthcare system must be free to make its decisions.
-It should not be interrupted and manipulated by the monopoly and corporate greed.
-We should also strive to keep it free from political influence and third party profit motives only focusing on patient and doctor interests.
+For the healthcare system to be universal,l must be free to make its decisions.
+It should not be interrupted and manipulated by monopoly and corporate greed.
+We should also strive to keep it free from political influence and third-party profit motives, only focusing on patient and doctor interests.

 9. Short of Universal Transparency

 The healthcare system should be transparent with the ability to track down responsible parties.
-Only a transparent system can foster healthcare for all and bring an end to the need of whistle blowing like in the case of Lexington Medical Center who indulged in fraud.
+Only a transparent system can foster healthcare for all and bring an end to the need for whistleblowing, like in the case of Lexington Medical Center who indulged in fraud.